Useful Tips for Having Blood Drawn

 What is so important about Blood Testing?

 Our blood knows us better than any other tissue.
 Whether you’re concerned about the food you eat, your daily habits, your hormones, your heredity, or your disease risks, blood tests offer vital insight into how well your body works.
 Properly preparing to have your blood drawn can seriously impact your test results.
-Learn more about ordering your own tests, from your own home, without having to deal with extra doctors visits.
+Learn more about ordering your own blood drawn tests, from your own home, without having to deal with extra doctors visits.

 Common Avoidable Mistakes